 - 2 tbsp (30mL) warm nonfat milk

-- 2 tbsp (10g) unsweetened cocoa powder, sifted
+- 2 tbsp (10g) unsweetened cocoa powder (measured like this + sifted)

-- Preheat the oven to 300°F, and lightly coat an 8”-square baking pan with nonstick cooking spray.
+- Preheat the oven to 300°F, and coat an 8”-square baking pan with nonstick cooking spray.

 - To prepare the brownies, whisk together the flour, cocoa powder, baking powder, and salt in a medium bowl.
 In a separate bowl, whisk together the butter, eggs, and vanilla.
 Add in the maple syrup and Greek yogurt, and stir until no large lumps remain.
 Mix in the flour mixture, stirring just until incorporated.

 - Spread the batter into the prepared pan.
 Bake at 300°F for 15-19 minutes (15 minutes yields the fudgiest brownies; 19 minutes yields slightly cakier brownies).
-Cool completely to room temperature in the pan, and let the brownies sit for at least 8 hours at room temperature for the fudgiest texture before frosting.
+Cool completely to room temperature in the pan, and let the brownies sit for at least 8 hours after they've reached room temperature for the fudgiest texture before frosting.

 - To prepare the frosting, add the chocolate chips to a microwave-safe bowl.
 Microwave on HIGH for 20 seconds.
 Stir and microwave for another 20 seconds.
 Stir for at least 1 minute, or until the chocolate chips are completely melted.
 (If necessary, return the bowl to the microwave for an additional 5-10 seconds).
 Add in the milk, Greek yogurt, and two cocoa powders, and stir until smooth.
 Spread on top of the cooled brownies, and slice into squares.